 UEFA Executive Committee

 The UEFA Executive Committee is UEFA's supreme executive body.
-It comprises the UEFA President and 16 other members, including at least one female, elected by a UEFA Congress, and two members elected by the European Club Association (ECA), and ratified by the Congress, with the same rights and duties as the other Executive Committee members.
+It comprises the UEFA President and 16 other members, including at least one female, elected by a UEFA Congress, as well as two members elected by the European Club Association (ECA) and one member elected by the Association of European Professional Football Leagues (EPFL), ratified by the Congress, all with the same rights and duties as the other Executive Committee members.

 The UEFA Executive Committee is empowered to adopt regulations and make decisions on all matters which do not fall within the legal or statutory jurisdiction of the UEFA Congress or another organ.
 The UEFA Executive Committee manages UEFA, except to the extent that it has delegated such management, or unless such management has been delegated by the UEFA Statutes to the UEFA President or the UEFA administration.

 The Emergency Panel is composed of five members of the duly elected UEFA Executive Committee – the UEFA President; the first UEFA vice-president; the UEFA treasurer, and two other members of the UEFA Executive Committee appointed by the UEFA President on a case-by-case basis.
 Between meetings of the UEFA Executive Committee, the Emergency Panel is authorised to take and execute final decisions on urgent matters that fall under the authority of the UEFA Executive Committee.

 The UEFA President represents UEFA and chairs the UEFA Congress, as well as meetings of the UEFA Executive Committee.
 In the event of a tie in any vote, the UEFA President has the casting vote.

 In carrying out these responsibilities, the UEFA President consults with the UEFA Executive Committee.
 The UEFA President is elected for a four-year term by the UEFA member associations at the UEFA Congress.